tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.43
+ * Additional check added to NCubeManaer.releaseCubes() to ensure that the new version does not already exist.
+ * NCubeJdbcPersister updated to use triple double quotes so that ${methodCall()} can be used instead of using string concatenation (+)
+ * bug fix: duplicateCube() now auto-creates the persmissions cubes if the new cube causes a new app to be created.
 * 3.4.42
  * During release of an Application, a sys.lock n-cube is add/updated to indicate that the release process is running and all mutable operations are blocked by it.
 * 3.4.41